kas021/kas021/README.md

 ### [Employee NFC Logging System](https://github.com/kas021/Employee-NFC-Logging-Time-Sheet)

 This one was born out of pure necessity.
 Needed a way to track employee check-ins without the usual hassle of manual logs or buggy software.
 Grabbed a Raspberry Pi, some NFC readers, and built a system that logs everything straight to Google Sheets.
-Added audio alerts too because why not - makes it feel more official.
+Added audio alerts too because why not.
+Makes it feel more official.
 Python made the whole thing surprisingly straightforward once I figured out the NFC library quirks.

 ### [Money Game](https://github.com/kas021/money-game)